juristr/juristr.github.com/content/blog/commons-chunk-and-lazy-loading-in-angular.md

 ![](/blog/assets/imgs/ng-lazy-chunks-common.png)

-What happens here is that the Angular CLI by default, groups all shared code (used in at least 2 locations) into a `common.js` chunk.
+What happens here is that the Angular CLI by default, groups all shared code (used in at least tw locations) into a `common.js` chunk.
 This JS file **is loaded at startup**.